nbeversl/urtext_docs/README.md

 Unlike a word processor, Urtext requires attention to syntax.
 Every opening doubly curly bracket must be closed in the same file and requires an ID metadata tag between its opening an closing brackets.

-NOTE that file-level nodes "File Level Nodes") do not use curly-braces, as their boundaries are defined by the file itself.
+NOTE that file-level nodes [File Level Nodes](#file-level-nodes)) do not use curly-braces, as their boundaries are defined by the file itself.

 For all purposes in Urtext, inline nodes' metadata and identity is unique from their containing file and parent nodes.

 ### Syntax Highlighting of Inline Nodes (Sublime)

-In Sublime, when syntax highlighting is used "Syntax Highlighting"), inline nodes will have background shading showing nesting up to five layers deep.
+In Sublime, when syntax highlighting is used [Syntax Highlighting](#syntax-highlighting)), inline nodes will have background shading showing nesting up to five layers deep.
 More levels can be added, if you need them, by altering sublime_urtext.sublime-syntax.

 Compact Nodes ## Compact Nodes